-This law basically states that UTD is responsible for the custody, care and maintenance of all University property, and will maintain detailed personal property inventory records in the manner prescribed by the Comptroller.
-In addition, each agency or institution must conduct an annual physical inventory of all personal property in its possession, and submit the results of the inventory within forty-five (45) days of completion, in the manner prescribed by the Comptroller.
+Texas Government Code 403.2715 and Administrative Code [34 TAC sec.
+5.200] outlines that UTD is accountable for the custody, care, and maintenance of all University property and will be responsible for maintaining detailed property inventory records as prescribed by the Comptroller.
+In addition, each agency or institution must conduct an annual physical inventory of all property in its possession and submit the results of the inventory within forty-five (45) days of completion.

-The Vice President for Administration is the UTD Property Manager and acts through the Property Administrator in this capacity.
-Subsequently, each department head is responsible for the proper custody, maintenance and safekeeping of UTD property assigned to his/her department.
-The department head or his/her appointee can act as departmental property manager; however, liability for the property rests with the department head.
-The name of the designated departmental property manager, along with any changes in responsibility, should be forwarded in writing to the Property Administrator.
-Departmental property managers may contact the Property Administrator with any questions regarding property management.
+The President of the University has delegated responsibility for this activity to the Vice President for Facilities and Economic Development (VPFED), and is considered the official Property Administrator.
+The Director of Logistics and Distribution oversees the yearly inventory process throughout UTD.
+Subsequently, each department head is responsible for the proper custody, maintenance, and safekeeping of UTD property assigned to their department.
+The department head can assign an appointee who can act as custodial contact; however, the ultimate liability for the property rests with the department head.
+The custodial contact’s name and any changes in responsibility should be forwarded via email to the Inventory department.
+Property Training is conducted yearly via the Compliance Training Module sent out by Institutional Compliance.

 Purpose and Scope